Al-Hakim Mosque: 20th century restoration

+21st century

+In 2017, a new restoration project began, undertaken through a partnership between the Dawoodi Bohra community and the Ministry of Tourism and Antiquities.
+The project encompassed various tasks such as addressing water damage, strengthening wooden structures, refurbishing chandeliers, installing security cameras, and updating electrical wiring.
+Efforts were made to restore the mosque's facades, marble floors, and interior inscriptions.
+The mosque was reopened after restorations in February 2023; and in June 2023, the Prime Minister of India, Narendra Modi visited the mosque with the Prime Minister of Egypt, Mostafa Madbouly, and son of Mufaddal Saifuddin, Husain Burhanuddin.

 Architecture

 General layout

 The facades and minarets of the mosque are made from stone, while the rest of the structure is made of brick.
 The mosque's rectangular layout consists of an open courtyard surrounded by arcades (riwaqs) on four sides.
 Behind these arcades are roofed areas divided into aisles by more arcades that run parallel to the sides of the courtyard.
 The space on the northwest side of the courtyard (the entrance side) is two aisles deep, the spaces along its southwest and northeast sides are three aisles deep, and the main prayer hall on the southeast side is five aisles deep.
-This layout is similar to the layout of the older Ibn Tulun Mosque and the Al-Azhar Mosque.
+This layout is similar to the layout of the older Ibn Tulun Mosque and the al-Azhar Mosque.
 A special aisle, running perpendicular to the others, cuts across the five aisles of the prayer hall and leads towards the mihrab (niche indicating the qibla or direction of prayer).
 This central aisle is further emphasized by its greater width and height, as well as by the presence of a dome, carried on squinches, that covers the space directly in front of the mihrab.
 In addition to the main mihrab (which dates entirely from the 1980 restoration), another smaller mihrab to the right, covered in polychrome marble, was added by 'Umar Makram in 1808.

 An unusual feature of the mosque is the monumental main entrance (on the western side) with its projecting stone portal, similar to the older Fatimid-built Great Mosque of Mahdia in present-day Tunisia and most likely similar to the original entrance (no longer extant) of al-Azhar Mosque.
 The decoration and high-quality stonework of the portal, however, was quite different from that of other Fatimid mosques of this period.
 Scholar Doris Behrens-Abouseif suggests that this may be due to the employ of foreign craftsmen, perhaps from Syria.
 The mosque's original Fatimid portal has not been preserved; the current portal was reconstructed during the mosque's modern restoration according to earlier descriptions provided by K. A. C. Creswell.